legendofmyheart/project1/IP-Lab-Assignment-2.md

 >To List out the Bluetooth Device Communication Navigate Wireless> Bluetooth Devices.
 >To Find details about native Bluetooth adapter click on Dropdown and select option other than All interfaces.
 ![image](https://github.com/giridharan-6701/IP_Lab_Assignment_2/assets/94190302/570a46f6-0de4-4bd7-afdc-83ca12aa7b33)

+### a.
+Analyze the captured WPA handshake from this traffic and report in detail about it to your administrator.

+### b.
+Geo locate all the endpoint of wireless devices.
+To Locate all the endpoint of wireless devices: -
+> Download latest Maxmind database Directories.
+> Navigate Edit>Preferences>Name Resolution>Add Downloaded GeoIP File Directory in Maxmind database directories.